vagrant-landrush/landrush/README.md

 <a name="dynamic-entries"></a>
 ### Dynamic entries

 Every time a VM is started, its IP address is automatically detected and a DNS record is created that maps the hostname to its IP.

-If for any reason the auto-detection detects no IP address or the wrong IP address, or you want to override it, you can do like so:
+The detection works by listing all configured interfaces of the guest using [landrush-ip](https://rubygems.org/gems/landrush-ip/versions/0.2.3), picking the last valid IP found, while ignoring any excluded interfaces.

+Excluded interfaces are an array of regular expressions; the value shown here is the default used when no explicit value for `config.landrush.host_interface_excludes` is specified in your `Vagrantfile`:

+    config.landrush.host_interface_excludes = [/lo[0-9]*/, /docker[0-9]+/, /tun[0-9]+/]

+If Landrush fails to detect the correct IP address (or none at all), you can extend this exclusion range to exclude more interfaces.

+If you need or want to select an interface explicitly and you know its name, you can also tell Landrush to grab that interface's IP address explicitly:

+    config.landrush.host_interface = 'eth0'

+Do note that if you specify an interface explicitly, it will have priority over `config.landrush.host_interface_excludes`.
+In other words, if `config.landrush.host_interface_excludes` is set to `[/eth[0-9]*/]`, but `config.landrush.host_interface` is set to `eth0` and `eth0` exists as an interface, the IP address of `eth0` is returned.
+The interface setting takes precedence over the exclude setting.
+If the interface does not exist, the regular heuristics will apply and Landrush will pick the last non-excluded IP found.

+If all else fails, you can override it entirely:

     config.landrush.host_ip_address = '1.2.3.4'

+This setting will override both the exclude and interface settings completely.

 If you are using a multi-machine `Vagrantfile`, configure this inside each of your `config.vm.define` sections.

 <a name="static-entries"></a>
 ### Static entries